 If you can offer collateral, such as real estate or equipment, the lender may be willing to offer you a higher loan limit.

-List Of Student Credit Cards Along With Their Limit?
+Student Credit Cards Along With Structured Their Limit?

 It is important to note that the maximum credit limit for a student credit card is not the same as the credit limit that the student will be approved for.
 The issuer will consider the student’s credit history, income, and other factors when determining the credit limit that the student is approved for.